Number Component

 1. Drag and drop a Number component onto your canvas.

-3. In the Label Text Label Text conveys what the input component is and what information it displays.
-Enter the purpose of the corresponding component or field. field, enter What is your salary requirement?
+3. In the Label Text field, enter What is your salary requirement?

 Static image showing the UDesigner Number component's Property ID, Label Text, Currency, and Decimal Places configuration settings.